-Sometimes fire risk conditions are so high that certain activities may cause a fire to start or spread.
-These activities include:
+There are times when fire risk conditions are elevated to an extent that certain activities may cause a fire to start or spread.
+These occasions are known as Red Flag Days or Cross Over conditions.
+Examples of these activities include but are not limited to: